jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Goblin Dog.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Allergic Reaction (Ex): >
-SpecialAbilities: Allergic Reaction (Ex) A goblin dog's dander is highly irritating to all creatures save those with the goblinoid subtype.
+    A goblin dog's dander is highly irritating to all creatures save those with the goblinoid subtype.
 A non-goblinoid creature damaged by a goblin dog's bite, who deals damage to a goblin dog with a natural weapon or unarmed attack, or who otherwise comes into contact with a goblin dog (including attempts to grapple or ride the creature) must make a DC 12 Fortitude save or break out in an itching rash.
 A creature affected by this rash takes a -2 penalty to Dexterity and Charisma for 1 day (multiple allergic reactions do not stack).
 Remove disease or any magical healing removes the rash instantly.
 This is a disease effect.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: